CM Punk beginning training for next mixed martial arts fight - WWE News and Results, RAW and Smackdown Results, TNA News, ROH News

-Over the weekend, Duke Roufus, who heads up the MMA training for former WWE star CM Punk, posted the following on Instagram, noting that Punk has begun training for his second mixed martial arts fight.
+Duke Roufus, who heads up the MMA training for former WWE star CM Punk, posted the following on Instagram noting that Punk has started training for his second mixed martial arts fight.
+Punk had been spotted recently hinting at getting ready for another fight.

+Punk’s only MMA fight was for the UFC in a loss to Mickey Gall back in September 2016.
+Afterwards, Punk said he wanted to fight again in the UFC, but Dana White mentioned that should Punk fight again it more than likely won’t be with the company.

 Back in #PunkCamp with my man @cmpunk #cmpunk working hard & getting better every day.
 Working on his next Fight. #ufc #mma #mixedmartialarts #wwe #wrestling #wrasslin #jiujitsu #kickboxing #judo #muaythai #pankration #taekwondo #sambo #kyokushin #karate #boxing #roufusport #wanderleyjiujitsu @danielswbjj #cushboxing @scottcushman #dukeroufusstrikinguniversity #drsu @dukeroufusstrikingu #repcombatcorner rocking my man @weapons_at_hand_mma_kickboxing Custom #combatcorner @combatcrnrdesignlab Shorts! #martialarts is Life!